 - Do not store your mnemonic phrase on any electronic device.
 Do not store it on a USB drive, on your computer, on your phone, or in the cloud.
-Do not take screenshots of it or send it to yourself over email or messenger.
+Do not take screenshots or send it to yourself via email or messenger.

 Storing your JSON backup file

 - You can save your JSON backup file on any electronic medium.
-It's safer to store it on a USB drive than on a device that is connected to the internet.
+It's safer to store it on a USB drive than on a device connected to the internet.

 - You can make several copies of the backup file and store them on different devices in case one of them gets damaged.

 - Your backup file is only as secure as the password you used to encrypt it.
 The recommended way to create passwords is with a dedicated password manager app.
 It can create random, unique passwords and store them securely.